-For you convenience we have a huge online range of safe dental products, ranging from toothpastes and toothbrushes, plaque busters, gels, dental treats & dental chews and much more.
+For you convenience we have a huge online range of safe allergy free dental products, ranging from toothpastes and toothbrushes, plaque busters, gels, dental treats & dental chews and much more.

-If you start brushing when your pet is a puppy then you won't meet with as much resistance and your pup will accept it as "its due".
+If you start brushing when your pet is a puppy then you won't meet with much resistance and your pup will accept it as "his or her due".

 However if you adopt an older dog, which has had no previous experience of having someone touching his mouth, let alone the added intrusion of a toothbrush with paste on it, your task will be much harder.

 Its a good idea to start off by choosing a flavour of paste which you know your dog likes, then try putting some paste on your finger and rubbing it around its gums.
-This way your pet will look forward to licking the paste and more to the point having you touching its mouth.
+This way your pet will look forward to licking the paste and more to the point having you touching his or her mouth.

 From there on in, you can gradually introduce a small tooth brush or a thimble brush, which ever you find easiest to use.